scala/docs.scala-lang/_overviews/scala3-book/domain-modeling-fp.md

 #### “Skinny domain objects”

 In his book, *Functional and Reactive Domain Modeling*, Debasish Ghosh states that where OOP practitioners describe their classes as “rich domain models” that encapsulate data and behaviors, FP data models can be thought of as “skinny domain objects.”
-This is because --- as this lesson shows --- the data models are defined as `case` classes with attributes, but no behaviors, resulting in short and concise data structures.
+This is because---as this lesson shows---the data models are defined as `case` classes with attributes, but no behaviors, resulting in short and concise data structures.